 The immediate gratification causes us to think about saving, but we actually end up spending.

 What is intentional spending?

-Behavioural economist Dan Ariely has spent most of his career understanding why and how we make decisions, with a focus on those everyday financial decisions we make.
-He says that money is all about opportunity and opportunity costs, “Every time you buy a cup of coffee, you should be thinking, ‘What can I do better with four dollars?’”.
+Behavioral economist Dan Ariely has spent most of his career understanding why and how we make decisions, with a focus on those everyday financial decisions we make.
+He says that money is all about opportunity and opportunity costs, “Every time you buy a cup of coffee, you should be thinking, ‘What can I do better with four dollars?’”

 So, if experts have told us that it’s really hard to be intentional with our money, both for saving and spending, what are some really easy steps we can take to help us alleviate the fear of having enough money, and some simple tools to help?